xpack-dev-tools/clang-xpack/README-DEVELOP.md

 ## mstorsjo/llvm-mingw

-The build scripts producing Windows binaries are inspired from the project [llvm-mingw](https://github.com/mstorsjo/llvm-mingw), maintained by Martin Storsjö.
+The build scripts producing Windows binaries are inspired by the project [llvm-mingw](https://github.com/mstorsjo/llvm-mingw), maintained by Martin Storsjö.